deficollective/defiscan/src/content/protocols/spark.md

 ## Exit Window

 Sky Governance proposals are delayed by **18 hours**, set by the Sky Governance itself.
 This delay also applies to all permissioned calls within Spark, except liquidity management and emergency actions.
-Liquidity management can be done without delay but within strict limits set by the governance.
-The management by _Relayers_ may be paused by the _Freezer_ if it detects a malfunction or malicious actions.
+Liquidity management can be done without delay, but within strict limits set by the governance.
+The management by [Relayers](TODO) may be paused by the [Freezer](TODO) if it detects a malfunction or malicious actions.

-Emergency proposals are prepared for the Sky Governance to freeze all markets within SparkLend without any delay, which would prevent users from withdrawing their funds.
-In addition to that, a _SparkLend Freezer_ multisig holds the same emergency permissions with only 2 signatures requires out of 5 possible signers.
+Emergency proposals are prepared for the Sky Governance to freeze all markets within _SparkLend_ without any delay, which would prevent users from withdrawing their funds.
+In addition to that, a [SparkLend Freezer](TODO) multisig holds the same emergency permissions with only 2 signatures required out of 5 possible signers.

-Oracles have a killswitch to pause all borrowing if an asset's price falls below a predetermined threshold.
+Oracles have a kill switch to pause all borrowing if an asset's price falls below a predetermined threshold.
 If the killswitch is triggered (see [dependencies](#dependencies)), the borrowing is disabled without delay for all assets across the protocol until the killswitch is reset by the governance.

 > Exit Window Score: High

 ## Accessibility

 Spark has a main open-source frontend at [spark.fi](https://app.spark.fi).
-The code is open-source and there are instruction to run the page locally as a developer.
+The code is open-source, and there are instructions to run the page locally as a developer.
 There are no dedicated instructions for self-hosting.
-Direct interaction with contract is not straight forward nor documented.
+Direct interaction with the contract is neither straightforward nor documented.

-However, SparkLend is accessible on third-party applications such as DeFiSaver and SummerFiPro.
+However, _SparkLend_ is accessible on third-party applications such as DeFiSaver and SummerFiPro.
 These apps build an acceptable backup solution in case of failure of the official frontend and backend.

 > Accesibility score: Low

 ## Conclusion

-Spark has a critical dependency
+Spark has a critical dependency on Sky and inherits its exit window, which results in a high centralization score for the Autonomy and Exit Window sections.
+The upgradeability is limited and may only lead to the loss of unclaimed rewards.
+Overall, this gives Spark the score of **Stage 0**.

+Spark can only become stage 1 if Sky becomes a Stage 1 protocol.
+It could further become Stage 2 if Sky becomes Stage 2 and Spark has a 30-day Exit Window.

 > Overall score: Stage 0